---

 ```

-### World keywords in the `events` field
+#### World keywords in the `events` field

 The `events` string in `CASE_POST` controls the 3D isometric scene that renders behind the post.
-Set it based on the paper's subject matter:
+Set it based on the paper's subject matter.

-| Keyword | Scene mode | Visual effect |
+| Keyword | Scene mode | Visual effect and when to use |

 |---|---|---|

-| `CTF` | `ctf` | Fleet ships, armed characters, castle raid — use for papers about capture-the-flag, security challenges, adversarial environments |
+| `CTF` | `ctf` | Fleet ships, armed characters, castle raid.
+Use for papers about capture-the-flag, security challenges, or adversarial environments |

-| `Wander` | `wander` | Civilian characters wandering — use for papers about exploration, navigation, open-ended agents |
+| `Wander` | `wander` | Civilian characters wandering.
+Use for papers about exploration, navigation, or open-ended agents |

-| *(empty string)* | `island` | Static terrain, no agents — the default for most papers |
+| *(empty string)* | `island` | Static terrain, no agents.
+This is the default for most papers |

-Keywords are case-insensitive and matched with regex (`/ctf/i`, `/wander/i`).
-CTF takes precedence if both are present.
-Multiple events are comma-separated: `"CTF, Benchmark"`.
+- Keywords are case-insensitive and matched with regex (`/ctf/i`, `/wander/i`).

 Content signals also affect the terrain variant: